Ophthalmology (Eye) Practice Test 3

 - Teeth

 Explanation: Answer reason: Cornea The cornea is avascular (has no blood vessels) to maintain optical transparency, so it receives oxygen and nutrients primarily from tears and the aqueous humor, with additional diffusion from the limbal vessels at its periphery.
 In contrast, nails and hair are nonliving keratin structures but are produced by living, vascularized tissues (nail matrix and hair follicle/dermal papilla).
 Teeth also have a blood supply via the pulp.
-Category reason: This question tests an anatomical/physiologic property of an eye structure (corneal avascularity), which is best classified under Ophthalmology (Eye).

 The Schirmer test is used for diagnosis of?